cfa-framingham/app-redirector-qr/README.md

-# Chick-fil-A App Redirect
+# Chick-fil-A Framingham App Redirect Script

-This simple HTML page with JavaScript redirects users to the appropriate app store based on their device (Android, iOS, or Huawei).
+This JavaScript snippet redirects users to the appropriate Chick-fil-A app store based on their device (Android, iOS, or Huawei).
 If the device cannot be determined, it redirects to the Chick-fil-A website.
+This script is intended for use with a QR code to facilitate easy access to the app, specifically for the Chick-fil-A Framingham franchise as part of their "Chick-fil-A App Promotion" project.

 ## How it Works